Traditional Marketing VS Social Media: Where to Put Your Marketing Spend

 Which one should you choose to get the best bang for your buck?

-To answer those questions, let’s confront the traditional forms of advertising with the emerging platforms.
-Such as Facebook.
+To answer those questions, let’s compare the traditional forms of advertising with the emerging platforms, such as Facebook.

 By the end of this article, you should have a clear view of what advertising channel is going to help you skyrocket student enrollment.